We have developed a London Mooring Strategy to address the unique challenges and opportunities of boating in the capital.

 The London Mooring Strategy aims:

 Matthew Symonds, our boating strategy and engagement manager, said: "London’s waterways are some of the busiest in the country and we need to manage the finite space effectively.
 We need to face the challenges head on, as well as taking advantage of the opportunity to develop a really world-class waterspace that people will be able to visit and enjoy.
-We’ll be working closely with those who use the Capital’s canals and rivers to make sure we hear everyone’s views and make well-informed decisions.
 An end vision statement sets out what the Strategy aims to achieve under each of its key themes."

-We have been gathering information from various groups, including its Navigation Advisory Group, the London Waterway Partnership, national boating organisations and other key stakeholders.
+We have gathered information from various groups, including its Navigation Advisory Group, the London Waterway Partnership, national boating organisations and other key stakeholders.
 A programme of workshops to engage customers and stakeholders was launched on 24 May 2016 at the Holiday Inn Camden Lock, where we gave a presentation about the strategy.
 We have produced a summary report and full workshop report of the discussions at the event.
-Further engagement is planned over the summer.
-If you'd like to join the stakeholder mailing list and get involved, please email email@example.com

 As part of the London Mooring Strategy engagement we held an event on 11 November for London Boroughs and councils within the London Waterway area.
 A presentation was given about the London waterways including some of the opportunities and challenges that the London Mooring Strategy will help to address.

 In September 2016 we ran a survey to help better understand ‘who’s on London’s boats’.
 The summary report from the survey is now published.
-The findings will be used alongside other information and input from stakeholders to help inform the London Mooring Strategy.
+The findings have been used alongside other information and input from stakeholders to help inform the London Mooring Strategy.